Sustainability across the estate

 We are committed to improving our impact on the environment.

-Our environmental management system for St Michael’s Mount, St Aubyn Estates Holiday Cottages and Trevarthian Farms has achieved Level 4 Green Dragon accreditation demonstrating continual environmental improvement.
+Our environmental management system for St Michael’s Mount, St Aubyn Estates Holiday Cottages and Trevarthian Farms has achieved Level 5 Green Dragon accreditation demonstrating continual environmental improvements.

 As well as active conservation and land management, this means reducing carbon use and implementing sustainability practices across St Aubyn Estates.
 We do this in conjunction with a number of partners and local stakeholders.